 There is no question that heavy discounting early in the holiday sales season, both online and in stores, along with retailers opening their doors on Thanksgiving Day have cut into Black Friday sales.
 However, Black Friday remains the official kick-off to the holidays and an important tradition for millions of shoppers across the country.
 There is no indication that will change in the foreseeable future.

 There is no question that heavy discounting early in the holiday sales season — both online and in stores — along with retailers opening their doors on Thanksgiving Day have cut into Black Friday sales.
 However, Black Friday remains the “official” kick-off to the holidays and an important tradition for millions of shoppers across the country.
 There is no indication that will change in the foreseeable future.

 Black November is a term coined by a variety of retailers who are offering Black Friday deals as early as November 1 throughout the entire holiday season.
 Retailers are participating in this action by offering special deals on key holiday gifts such as toys, home electronics, consumer electronics, apparel and much more.
 These special deals can be found both online and in stores.

 More than 4 in 10 holiday shoppers say they begin their holiday shopping before Halloween.
 Therefore, it’s important for retailers to think about winning not just Black Friday, but the whole extended “Black November” and throughout the season.

 NRF is not officially affiliated with Small Business Saturday, however, we greatly support any initiative to recognize the millions of small retail business establishments and their contributions to the economy and their communities.
 In fact, 98 percent of all U.S. retail companies employ 50 people or fewer.

-At NRF, we define shopping as the intent to purchase by browsing for items online and in-stores.
-Purchasing is the actual action to buy a product whether online and in-stores.
+At NRF, we define shopping as the intent to purchase by browsing for items online and in stores.
+Purchasing is the act of buying a product, whether online or in stores.